Ishani (TV series): Production

+Development

+Screenwriter Leena Gangopadhyay who has previously written down the scripts for Jhanak and Iss Ishq...
+Ka Rabb Rakha developed the central plot for Ishani.
+Initially, Jhanak featured Megha Chakraborty as Ishani in a parallel storyline, post 5-year leap.
+Following the positive response to Ishani's storyline, it was developed into a series by the same name.

 Casting

 Megha Chakraborty was signed in to play Ishani.
 Aasiya Kazi was cast as Nandini and this series marks Kazi's return to television after a 2-year hiatus.
-Anupam Bhattacharya were roped in to play Shashwat.
-Tanmay Nagar joined the cast for playing Yash.
+Anupam Bhattacharya was sign to play Shashwat, marking his return to television after a 5-year hiatus.
+Tanmay Nagar joined the cast to play Yash.

+Cancellation

-The show went off air on 28th October 2025 due to low trp response.
+The show went off air on 28 October 2025 due to low TRP response.

+Broadcast

+The storyline of Ishani, which used to be aired at late night slot after Jhanak, shifted to early evening slot as a standalone series.